Materials-Consortia/OPTIMADE/.github/PULL_REQUEST_TEMPLATE.md

 Please follow [the guidelines here](https://github.com/Materials-Consortia/OPTiMaDe/wiki/How-to-contribute#submit-proposed-changes) to create a new pull request.
-If your pull request requires discussion, alert the mailing list after you created the pull requests as described in the link above.
+If your pull request requires discussion, make sure the OPTIMaDe developer list is alerted (for more info see the link above.)